baranyeni/C-Programming/README.md

 ### StructDataType.c
 Determines whether or not the components of planet_1 and planet_2 match

+### discriminant.c
+This C code is a basic discriminant calculator.

 ### ArraySearch.c
 This is basic array search program written in C programming language, can be counted as exercise work.